 What is the time commitment like?

 For Division I athletes, the time commitment is intense, both during the playing season and afterward.
 Rules placed by the NCAA attempt to limit the amount of time that students spend on their sports and not their academics, but this tends to fall by the wayside when a national championship is in sight, for example.
 In 2010, Division I student-athletes were spending an average of 40 hours each week practicing and playing.
 According to the same study, at least 70% of Division I men’s football, basketball, and baseball players said that they spend at least as much time on their sports in the off-season as they did during the season.
 This percentage is slightly lower for female athletes.

-Division II and Division III athletes may spend less time practicing, but the NCAA limit is still 20 hours weekly during the season.
+Division II and Division III athletes may spend less time practicing, but the NCAA limit is still 20 hours weekly during the season (or eight hours weekly during the off season).
 Many coaches are willing to push the limit in exchange for results.
 The rule is full of loopholes that make it easy for coaches to require players to practice for more than 20 hours.
 For example, coaches may have “voluntary” practices or conditioning, but everyone on the team knows that attendance isn’t really voluntary.
 Away games also take time to get to (time which may not be factored into the limit), and once you’re there, you’ll be with the team the entire time, practicing and playing.
 Entire weekends may be lost to the game with no time leftover for academics.